-Alejo: My name is Alejo and you’re listening to Rustbelt abolition radio, an abolitionist media and movement building project.
+Alejo Stark: My name is Alejo and you’re listening to Rustbelt Abolition Radio, an abolitionist media and movement-building project.
 Today we speak with Stevie Wilson.
-Stevie is a black and queer writer, activist and student who is currently being held captive by the Pennsylvania department of corrections.
+Stevie is a Black and queer writer, activist, and student who is currently being held captive by the Pennsylvania department of corrections.
 Hello, Stevie, and welcome to our show.

 Stevie Wilson: Oh, hello.
 Thanks for having me.

-Alejo: It’s great, It’s good to have you on.
+Alejo: It’s great to have you on.
 We’re glad that you’re out.
-So we know that you recently got released from, from solitary, I believe on October 17.
+We know that you recently got released from solitary—I believe on October 17.
 Right?

-Stevie Wilson: Yeah, I got transferred from Smithfield and I’m now at SCI Fayette.
-Um, you know, sometimes when you’re an ally behind the walls… Sometimes means more than being an ally, being an accomplice actually.
-And, uh, it was a situation where a prisoner was attacked by two guards and, I kinda had an accident that we did online and the administrators found out about the accident.
-I was behind it and so they, uh, they moved to get me out of the way and kind of bury me in the hole.
-But thankfully because of the support that I had outside, it applied pressure on them and they got me out of the hole, but they transferred me to another prison.
-So now I’m — I was three and a half hours with my family.
-Now I’m six hours with my family, about 40 minutes South of Pittsburgh.
+Stevie: Yeah, I got transferred from Smithfield and I’m now at SCI Fayette.
+You know, sometimes when you’re an ally behind the walls … it means more than being an ally, being an accomplice actually.
+And it was a situation where a prisoner was attacked by two guards, and I kinda had an accident that we did online and the administrators found out about the accident.
+I was behind it and so they moved to get me out of the way and kind of bury me in the hole.
+But thankfully, because of the support that I had outside, it applied pressure on them and they got me out of the hole, but they transferred me to another prison. [[[[So now I’m—I was three and a half hours with my family.
+Now I’m six hours with my family, about 40 minutes South of Pittsburgh. ***Does he mean “away”?]]]]

 Alejo: Wow.
 So this is basically in direct retaliation against organizing on the inside, right?